aaronlidman/Toner-for-Tilemill/README.md

 to your MapBox project folder.
 If you open up TileMill you should see your new map in the project listing.

-Do note, opening the project for the first time may take a while because the coastline shapefile has to be downloaded and cached, it it's ~300mb and only has to be downloaded once.
+Do note, opening the project for the first time may take a while because the coastline shapefile has to be downloaded and cached, Tilemill might look like it froze but it's fine, just let it be.
+The file is ~300mb and only has to be downloaded once.

 You're now ready to start editing the template in TileMill!